jrjml/jrjml.github.io/gifts_and_donations/gifts-and-donations.md

 	2. No gift will be accepted by the Library unless it is freely given to the extent that the Library may:

-		1. Dispose of hte gift as it sees fit (selling it, disgarding it, or giving it away, etc.)
+		1. Dispose of the gift as it sees fit (selling it, disgarding it, or giving it away, etc.)

 		2. Store the gift or move it to various locations.